 With so many global challenges, Sen. Toomey believes we must also make sure that American military action is guided first and foremost by the country's national interest.
 We must balance our commitment to expanding freedom and human rights around the world with our immediate national security interests and the needs of our armed forces.
 The United States cannot be engaged in every conflict around the globe, and we must be cautious in how and where we choose to allocate our national security resources.

 During these challenging fiscal times, Sen. Toomey understands the Pentagon and our nation's defense spending warrant careful scrutiny.
 He has supported sensible defense spending cuts that would not diminish our military capabilities and will continue working with his Senate colleagues on saving taxpayer dollars without compromising our national security.

 Finally, our national security must also include a comprehensive program to address the needs of our nation's service members and veterans and ensure their continued wellbeing.
-Sen. Toomey was a co-sponsor of the Ensuring Pay for Our Military Act of 2011 (S. 724) that would ensure that our troops continue to paid during any funding gap resulting from delays in enacting the legislation that would normally provide for their salaries.
+Sen. Toomey was a co-sponsor of legislation that would ensure that our troops continue to be paid during any funding gap resulting from delays in enacting the legislation that would normally provide for their salaries.